thomasclarke1969/documentation/integration/ios/authentication.md

     NSDictionary *responseObject = [NSJSONSerialization JSONObjectWithData:data options:0 error:nil];

     /*
-     *The identity token that must be subitted to layer for validation */
+     *The identity token that must be submitted to layer for validation */
     NSString *identityToken = responseObject[@"identity_token"];